ckaesar/dive-into-langgraph/docs/README-en.md

 > [!NOTE]
 >
-> Commitment: This tutorial is written entirely against LangGraph v1.0, with no residual content from v0.6.
+> **Commitment**: This tutorial is written entirely against LangGraph v1.0, with no residual content from v0.6.

 ## 4. Debug UI